temporalio/documentation/docs/java-helloworld.md

 ## ![](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/check.png) Test the app

 Let's add a simple unit test to our application to make sure things are working as expected.
 Test code lives in src/test/java/helloworldapp.
-If you don't see the `helloworldapp` directory, go ahead and create it yourself.
+If you don't see the helloworldapp-directory, go ahead and create it yourself.
 Gradle might have generated a default AppTest.java in that location - if so, remove that file.
 Create a new class HelloWorldWorkflowTest.java that contains the following code:

 <!--SNIPSTART hello-world-project-template-java-workflow-test-->
 <!--SNIPEND-->